 Tip 10: Visit Stadtacker, Tanzboden & Kulturgate

 Nature and culture simply belong together on Tempelhofer Feld.
-The Community Garden Stadtacker also includes a small stage.
+The Stadtacker community garden also has a small stage.
 You can listen to local bands or dance swing between raised beds full of herbs and sunflowers.
-Berlin's flamenco scene meets on the wooden dance floor (Tanzboden) near the S-Bahn Tempelhof entrance.
-Not far from Tanzboden, the bright red container of the KulturGate association invites you to make music, dance and exchange ideas for art and cultural projects on Tempelhofer Feld.
+Berlin's flamenco scene meets on the dance floor near the Tempelhof S-Bahn entrance.
+Not far from the Tanzboden, the bright red container of the KulturGate association invites you to make music, dance and exchange creative ideas for art and cultural projects on Tempelhofer Feld.
 Just drop by and have a look!

 When: depending on the project and event